mingyangShang/SeqViews2SeqLabels/README.md

 + scipy 0.19.0
 + matplotlib 2.0.1

-Our code borrowed some code from `tensorflow.contrib.legacy_seq2seq`, but the newer version of tensorflow has moved this package to `tensorflow.contrib.seq2seq`, so to run this code, please make sure your version of tensorflow has this package(we recommend to use 1.0.12 as ours).
+**Note**: Our code borrowed some code from `tensorflow.contrib.legacy_seq2seq`, but the newer version of tensorflow has moved this package to `tensorflow.contrib.seq2seq`, so to run this code, please make sure your version of tensorflow has this package(we recommend to use 1.0.12 as ours).

 ## Datasets